yohasebe/code-packager/README.md

 This command restores the directory structure and files from `code.json` into the `~/restored_project` directory without asking for confirmation.

-> [!NOTE]
-> The `code-packager` script does not include the contents of binary files (e.g., images, executables) in the resulting JSON file.
-As a result, when using the `code-unpackager` script, these binary files will be restored with 0 bytes.
-This is by design to ensure efficient packaging and to focus on text-based content that is more relevant for analysis by language models.
->
-> If you want to exclude certain types of files (e.g., binary files) from being included in the JSON file altogether, you can use the `-e <exclude_extension>` option with the `code-packager` script.
-This allows you to specify file extensions to exclude, ensuring that these files are not part of the packaged output.
->
-> For example, to exclude image files, you can use:
->
-> ```bash
-> code-packager -t ~/myproject -o code.json -e .png -e .jpg
-> ```
->
-> This command will exclude `.png` and `.jpg` files from the JSON output.

 ### Example Output

 The resulting JSON output may look similar to the following structure: